koushikkalyani/Iverilog/README.md

 $dumpfile("waveformfilename.vcd");
 $dumpvars(0,filename_tb.v);
 $finish;
-refer to my codes for refernce. now for compilation open terminal in the same directory and type 1)iverilog -o filename_wave(user defined any name you can give) filename.v filename_tb.v
+refer to my codes for reference. now for compilation open terminal in the same directory and type 1)iverilog -o filename_wave(user defined any name you can give) filename.v filename_tb.v